-It may be a generalization to say the church today has three generational expressions, but I think we can work with it.
+It may be a generalization to say the church today has three generational expressions, but I think we can work with it, especially with respect to music in the church.
 You can walk into most churches and recognize quickly what generation it falls into.
 Most of today’s churches fall into one of these categories related to worship style.

 Three Types of Churches

 First, there is a traditional format.

 Believers who worship in a traditional church will dress up and carry themselves in a more conservative fashion.
 In general, they will be more concerned about reverence in the church compared to others.
 The music in the church will be traditional hymns.
 Anything more recent than Jack Hayford’s “Majesty” might be suspect.